kir-dev/warp-drive/README.md

 It stores images in the file system, while metadata is in a database.
 We are using postgres.
 There is a simple page for uploading and searching images.
-Every image can be linked by its unique url and an optional widht can be provided.
-If a width is provided then the image will be resized and the aspect ration will be kept.
+Every image can be linked by its unique url and an optional width can be provided.
+If a width is provided then the image will be resized and the aspect ratio will be kept.
 If the width is greater than the original with then the original size will be used.